 On Oct.
-7, the city will launch a survey asking residents what they think of the proposals.
+7, the city will launch a survey asking residents about the proposals.

 “Today, we talked about the survey that will be going out to the community for the first three weeks of October, which is quite exciting,” said Rebecca Johnson, chair of the council composition committee.